Fox's Book of Martyrs

 short time after this he left Montrose, and proceeded to Edinburgh, in order to propagate the Gospel in that city.
 By the way he

 lodged with a faithful brother, called James Watson of Inner-Goury.
-In the middle of the night
+In the

-he got up, and went into the yard, which two men hearing they privately
+middle of the night he got up, and went into the yard,

-followed him.
-While in the yard, he fell on his knees, and prayed for some time
+on his knees, and prayed for some time with the

-Those who attended him, appearing as though they were
+attended him, appearing as though they were ignorant of all, came and asked him

-ignorant of all, came and asked him where he had been.
-But he would not answer
+where he had been.
+But he would not answer them.
+The next day they importuned

-them.
-The next day they importuned him to tell them, saying "Be plain with us, for we heard your mourning, and saw your
+him to tell them, saying "Be plain with us, for

 On